Tauffiq Ar-Rasyid

-Tauffiq Ar Rasyid bin Johar (born 14 September 1995) is a Malaysian footballer who plays as a goalkeeper for Malaysia Super League club Negeri Sembilan.
+Tauffiq Ar-Rasyid bin Johar (born 14 September 1995) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia A2 Amateur League club AAK Puncak Alam.

 Club career

 PKNS

 On 11 July 2017, Tauffiq made his debut with PKNS playing against Penang that end up PKNS won by 0–2.

 Selangor

 In 2019, he joined Selangor.
 Spent three seasons in Selangor as a squad player.
 He has decided to leave Selangor and has joined Sarawak in 2022.